software-mansion/react-native-enriched/README.md

 ### Mention Indicators

 There is a [mentionIndicators](#mentionindicators) prop that lets you define what characters can start a mention.
-By default it is set to `[ @ ]`, meaning that typing a `@` character in the input will start the creation of a mention.
+By default, it is set to `[ @ ]`, meaning that typing a `@` character in the input will start the creation of a mention.

 ### Starting a mention